Accessible Complexity Bounds for Restarted PDHG on Linear Programs with a Unique Optimizer: Experimental Confirmation

 \subsection{Two-stage Performance of rPDHG}

-This subsection presents experimental confirmations of the implications of $\kappa$ and $\simplephi$ in practical computations.
-We test on LP instances generated according to Todd's random LP model:
+This subsection tests how well the quantities $\kappa\simplephi$ and $\|B^{-1}\|\|A\|$ explain the practical two-stage performance of rPDHG.
+We consider two classes of instances: randomly generated LPs from Todd's model and selected LP relaxations from the MIPLIB 2017 library (see \citet{gleixner2021miplib2017}).
+For each class, we report five panels, grouped into four types of comparisons: (i) rPDHG Stage-I iterations versus $\kappa\simplephi\ln(\kappa\simplephi)$; (ii) rPDHG Stage-II iterations versus $\|B^{-1}\|\|A\|$; (iii) no-restart PDHG Stage-I iterations versus the full Stage-I bound and $(R/\delta)^2$ from \citet{lu2025geometry}; (iv) no-restart PDHG Stage-II iterations versus the non-logarithmic factor of the Stage-II bound from \citet{lu2025geometry}.

-\begin{definition}[Random linear program] Let $u$ be a random variable from the normal distribution $\calN(0,1)$ with mean $0$ and variance $1$.
-Let the components of the matrix $A$ be independent and identically distributed (i.i.d.) copies of $u$.
+The random LP instances are generated according to Todd's random LP model: \begin{definition}[Random linear program] Let $u\sim\calN(0,1)$.
+Let the entries of the matrix $A$ be independent and identically distributed (i.i.d.) copies of $u$.
 The primal and dual solutions $\hat{x}$ and $\hat{s}$ are generated as follows:

 in which $\Theta = \{1,2,\dots,m\}$ and the components of $\hat{x}_{\Theta}$ and $\hat{s}_{\bar{\Theta}}$ are i.i.d. copies of $|u|$.
 The right-hand side $b$ is generated by $b = A\hat{x}$, and the cost vector $c$ is generated by $c = \hat{s}$.
 (Optionally, the cost vector $\bar{c}$ with the smallest norm is generated by $\bar{c} := \hat{s} + A^\top \hat{y}$, where $\hat{y} = \arg\min_{y\in\R^m}\|\hat{s} + A^\top \hat{y}\|$.) \end{definition}